Main Container Header

 What Makes an Episcopal School Different?

 Nearly 160,000 students are enrolled in Episcopal schools around the world.
 According to the National Association of Episcopal Schools, “Episcopal schools are known for educational excellence.
-As embodiments of the Christian faith, Episcopal schools are created to be communities that honor, celebrate and worship God as the center of life.
+As embodiments of the Christian faith, Episcopal schools are created to be communities that honor, celebrate, and worship God as the center of life.
 They are created to be models of God’s love and grace.
 They are created to serve God in Christ in all persons, regardless of origin, background, ability, or religion.
-They are created to “strive for justice and peace among all people and [to] respect the dignity of every human being.”
+They are created to 'strive for justice and peace among all people and [to] respect the dignity of every human being.'”

 In addition, Episcopal schools are marked by four common ideals:

-• School Worship that is creative, inclusive, draws fully upon the liturgical resources of The Episcopal Church, and is a regular part of school life for all faculty and students.
+• School Worship that is creative, inclusive, draws fully upon the liturgical resources of the Episcopal Church, and is a regular part of school life for all faculty and students.

 • Community Life, in which reflection, prayer, and matters of the spirit are honored and cultivated and the physical, mental, and emotional health of all are supported and nurtured.

-• Religious Formation and Study that is meaningful, academically substantive, and age-appropriate; and in teaching the Christian tradition, fosters dialogue with other faith traditions.
+• Religious Formation and Study that is meaningful, academically substantive, and age-appropriate, and, in teaching the Christian tradition, fosters dialogue with other faith traditions.

 • Social Justice, which is the integration of the ideals and concepts of equity, justice, and a just society throughout the life of the school; the embracing and honoring of diversity; and the inclusion of community service and service-learning as an integral part of the life of the school.